ivan-radic/udl-documentation/docs/comments.md

 ![]({{ site.baseurl}}/images/comments_19.png)

-And there you go.
+And there you go.<br>
 No more unnecessary scrolling :-)

 On the other hand, if you find this feature tiresome, just disable it.

 ## Conclusion
-As you can see, comment handling in UDL 2.1 changed quite a bit from UDL 1.0.
+As you can see, comment handling in UDL 2.1 changed quite a bit from UDL 1.0.<br>
 I tried to make it intuitive and easy, and I hope users will like it as much as I do.